 Insert the following new subclauses at the end of clause 8.5.8:

-8.5.8.ae1 MFQ Policy Config Request frame format
+8.5.8.ae1 QMF Policy frame format

-The MFQ Policy Config Request frame uses the Action frame body format and is transmitted by a requesting STA to configure another STA to use the included management frame QoS policy configuration for communication with the requesting STA.
-The format of the MFQ Policy Config Request frame body is shown in Figure 8-5ae1 (MFQ Policy Config Request frame body format).
+The QMF Policy frame uses the Action frame format and is transmitted by a requesting STA to configure recieving STA with the included QoS management frame policy configuration.
+The format of the action field of the QMF Policy frame is shown in Figure 8-5ae1 (QMF Policy frame action field contents).